South & Central Asia

 Indian Cinema Reflects Diversity

 India makes more than 1,500 movies a year—almost triple the number Hollywood produces—and the cultural significance of these films cannot be understated.
 Across India, fans have built temples in honor of their most beloved stars.
-Bollywood—the word is a spin on Hollywood, which many people outside India think of as the Indian Film industry—is just the Hindi cinema industry based primarily in Mumbai (formerly known as Bombay).
+Bollywood—the word is a spin on Hollywood and what many people outside India think of as synonymous with the Indian Film industry—is just the Hindi cinema industry based primarily in Mumbai (formerly known as Bombay).
 Other film industries include Tollywood for Telugu-language films and Sandalwood for Kannada-language films.
 Indian films might be famous for their catchy and colorful musical numbers, but they also reflect India’s diversity.
 In one Bollywood blockbuster, Two States, star-crossed lovers navigate their backgrounds from Punjab and Tamil Nadu, two Indian states from the north and farthest south of the country, with different languages and cultures.
 In another film, PK, an alien wanders around India confused by the country’s various—and seemingly incompatible—religions.
 The film industry is one of India’s most prominent cultural exports.
 Its massive fan base spans Africa, Central Asia, the Middle East, and even across the border in Pakistan.